Sequence Options

 Note:

-The confirmation signal is represented by a change against the initial value of the selected digital output.
+The confirmation signal is represented by a change against the initial value of the selected digital output (e.g., change from High to Low, or vice versa).
 The default assignment of outputs is described in the corresponding hardware manual.

-The assignment of digital inputs and outputs used for the synchronization can be changed on the tab of appropriate Instrument in the System Configuration dialog, where Ext.
+The assignment of digital inputs and outputs used for the synchronization can be changed on the tab of the appropriate Instrument in the System Configuration dialog, in the Ext.
 Start Dig.
 Input and Ready Dig.
-Output fields are placed.
-For more detailed information see chapter 6 in Getting Started.
+Output fields.
+For more detailed information, see chapter 6 in the Getting Started manual.

 Delays the sending of the permission to inject.
-The next injection after the end of an analysis will always be permitted only after the defined time has elapsed.
-Possible values are in the 0.01-100 min range.
+The next injection after the end of an analysis will always be permitted only after the defined Idle time has elapsed.
+Possible values are within the 0.01-100 min range.
 This field can only be edited when the sequence is set to Active.

-Sets the line numbers of the Sequence Table to be used in the measurement.
-Particular line numbers should be separated with a comma (e.g. 1,3,5), ranges should be entered using a dash (e.g. 1-8).
+Sets the line numbers of the Sequence Table to be run in the measurement.
+Particular line numbers should be separated by a comma (e.g. 1,3,5), ranges should be entered using a dash (e.g. 1-8).

-A list of lines that should be run defined interactively by the checkboxes in the Run column of the Sequence Table will be automatically filled to this field.
+A list of lines to be run can be defined interactively using the checkboxes in the Run column of the Sequence Table (the selected lines will be automatically filled in the Run lines field).

 Counter (%n)

-Sets the value and properties of the %n variable (analysis counter) used in a Sequence Table.
+Sets the value and properties of the %n variable (analysis counter) used in the Sequence Table.

 Start at: